lieuzhenghong/programming-practice/project_talk_template.md

 Step 4: Every morning, I download the server's logs and process it, and update my PostgreSQL database of which SMSes have been clicked, analysing which SMSes were the most effective.
+I also download customer data from the server to know which customers have downloaded/installed the app.
+(Tangent about ITT/TOT not really necessary)
 I wrote the Thompson sampling code that would read the data from the database (the slot machine labeled "MAB").
 It calculates the optimal number of each SMS to send given the SMSes' past performances.